Chyasalin mandap is an octangular pavilion. It is not a temple while most people misunderstand it as a temple.

 Although it is just a pavilion, it is one of the most beautiful creations of Malla rea.
 However, the kings of Bhaktapur were not responsible for its erection.
 All of the credit goes to the then king of Lalitpur, king Srinivas Malla.
-For the erection of this mandap as a token of friendship.
+He erected this mandap as a token of friendship.

 For that reason, this structure was structured right in front of the 55- windowed palaces, which was the residential palace of the then kings.
-Just to stop the magnificent force of temple to the palace.
+Just to stop the magnificent aurora of the temple to the palace.

 By worst luck, it faced the devastating earthquake of 1934 A.D. and lost its original form.
 Later on, in 1992 A.D. the German architects gracefully place this covering at its old pace.
-There, they used steel with the remainings of the old chyasalin mandap.
+There, they used steel with the remains of the old chyasalin mandap.
 Consequently, that prevents it from the earthquake of April 2015.

 No review on this yet.
 Be the first one to review.

 Bhaktapur Durbar Square, Bhaktapur Municipality, Bhaktapur District, Nepal.